MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

    ```

 1. Download the [Flux Control Plane](https://github.com/Azure/fluxv2-grafana-dashboards/blob/main/dashboards/Flux%20Control%20Plane.json) and [Flux Cluster Stats](https://github.com/Azure/fluxv2-grafana-dashboards/blob/main/dashboards/Flux%20Cluster%20Stats.json) dashboards.
 1. [Link the Managed Prometheus workspace to the Managed Grafana instance](/azure/azure-monitor/essentials/azure-monitor-workspace-manage#link-a-grafana-workspace).
-This takes a few minutes to complete.
+This process takes a few minutes to complete.
 1. Follow the steps to [import these JSON dashboards to Grafana](/azure/managed-grafana/how-to-create-dashboard#import-a-json-dashboard).

-After you have imported the dashboards, they display information from the clusters that you're monitoring.
+After you import the dashboards, they display information from the clusters that you're monitoring.
 To show information only for a particular cluster or namespace, use the filters near the top of each dashboard.

 The **Flux Control Plane** dashboard shows details about status resource consumption, reconciliations at the cluster level, and Kubernetes API requests.